 The Welcome email from Single Mothers by Choice (SMC) arrived and I was excited to receive it.
 I made dinner and sat down at my table to read it.
-I was looking through it, reading absolutely everything.
+I was looking through it, clicking through the links and reading absolutely everything.
 Then I got to the last part and the words that jumped off the page at me completely caught me off guard.
 It was entitled “Last Call for Motherhood” and right under it said “Calm your panic.
 You don’t have to decide today.”
 From somewhere in the depths of my soul came this horribly painful, primal and unrecognizable half gasp, half cry.
 I immediately covered my mouth with my hand almost in disbelief that the sound had come from inside of me and the tears started to flow.

 I was shocked at how hard these words had apparently hit something inside of me so deeply that I, without thought and warning had cried out.
 Those words said to me yes, if I wanted to become a parent, I better get moving as I may not ever have a partner to start a family with.
 So indeed, the route of becoming a SMC may be my last call for motherhood.
 How ironic that just a few years ago ‘last call’ meant something very different than this last call.

 I now find myself two months after receiving the Welcome email from SMC with tears in my eyes again.
 But the tears are definitely different than the ones that came just a short while ago when I saw ‘last call for motherhood’ for the first time.
-The tears are different because they are not tears of sadness; now the tears are hopeful tears as I read the responses to my laundry list of questions from other SMC’s on the adoption section of the SMC Forum.
+The tears are different because they are not tears of sadness; now the tears are hopeful tears as I read the responses to my laundry list of questions from other SMC’s on the Adoption section of the SMC Forum.
 They are tears of absolute joy and hopefulness that so many other women have pursued this journey.
 They’ve pursued adoption both domestically and internationally and they have these wonderfully rich stories of their journeys and of their children, each unique, none without a few bumps in the road, but that’s parenthood.

 I believe that I have always known in my heart that I couldn’t imagine myself not being a mom, but now I’m starting to believe that I will be a mom, that I can make this happen if I want it to.